nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide

-Duke is a desktop app for managing your tasks.
+EeveeBot is a desktop app for managing your tasks.

 - [Features](#features)
   - [Adding new tasks]()